esphome/esphome-docs/devices/nodemcu_esp8266.rst

 The NodeMCU's pin numbering as seen on the board (the ``D0`` etc pins) is different from the internal pin numbering.
 For example, the ``D8`` pin number maps to the internal ``GPIO0`` pin.
-Fortunately ESPHome knows the mapping from the on-board pin numbers to the internal pin numbering, but you need to prefix the pin numbers with ``D`` as in below image in order for this automatic mapping to occur.
+Fortunately ESPHome knows the mapping from the on-board pin numbers to the internal pin numbering, but you need to prefix the pin numbers with ``D`` as in the image below in order for this automatic mapping to occur.

 In general, it is best to just use the ``D0``, ``D1``, ... pin numbering to avoid confusion